Clastify logo

 Overall:

 Electrons move through the external circuit from the zinc anode to the copper cathode.
-Conventional current is shown in the opposite direction, though in chemistry we usually follow the electrons.
+Conventional current is described in the opposite direction, but in chemistry we usually follow the electrons.

 Image

-The salt bridge isn’t just there for appearance.
+The salt bridge is doing real work.
 As zinc is oxidized, positive charge builds up in the anode half-cell, so anions from the salt bridge move toward the anode.
 As copper(II) ions are reduced, the cathode half-cell would become relatively negative, so cations from the salt bridge move toward the cathode.
 Without this ion movement, charge separation stops the reaction.

 A cell diagram puts the anode on the left and the cathode on the right.
-One vertical line shows a phase boundary; two vertical lines show the salt bridge:
+A single vertical line represents a phase boundary; a double vertical line represents the salt bridge:

 Electrical energy can come from combustion indirectly—burn fuel, heat water, turn turbines—or directly from electrochemical reactions.
-Both involve redox and energy transfer.
-The difference is that electrochemical cells separate oxidation and reduction, so electrons can do useful work in an external circuit instead of releasing energy mainly as heat.
+Both involve redox and energy transfer, but electrochemical cells keep oxidation and reduction separate, letting electrons do useful work in an external circuit instead of releasing energy mainly as heat.

 Reversible electrode reactions

-A secondary cell is an electrochemical cell in which the discharge redox reactions can be reversed by supplying electrical energy.
-When it discharges, it behaves like a voltaic cell; when it charges, it behaves like an electrolytic cell driven in the opposite direction.
+A secondary cell is an electrochemical cell where the discharge redox reactions can be reversed by supplying electrical energy.
+On discharge, it behaves like a voltaic cell.
+On charging, it behaves like an electrolytic cell being driven in the opposite direction.

 For a simplified lithium-ion example during discharge: